Oreo Cheesecake

 - Chop the chocolate into very small pieces and place in a heat-proof bowl.

-- Pour the heat over the chopped chocolate and let sit for 2 minutes.
+- Pour the hot cream over the chopped chocolate and let sit for 2 minutes.
 Then whisk until smooth.
+If not all the chocolate is quite melted yet, return to the microwave for 30 seconds on medium power (not high power) and whisk until smooth.

 - Optionally, decorate the cheesecake with additional whipped cream.